OscarD8/MochaMe-KMP/README.md

 # MochaMe-KMP

 This project is a proof-of-concept exploration into Kotlin Multiplatform.
-The goal is to build an isolated, privacy-centric, local-first sync engine deployable across platforms with minimal platform boilerplate.
+The goal is to build an isolated, privacy-centric, local-first sync engine deployable across platforms with minimal platform boilerplate, incorporating edge AI inference.
 The centerpiece of this architecture is platform testability - utilizing Gradle and Koin.

 ---
 <details>